cocos/cocos-docs/en/getting-started/faq.md

 Screenshot method: monitor `cc.Director.EVENT_AFTER_DRAW` event, calling `cc._canvas.toDataURL()` In the callback to get a screenshot of the Base64 format.

+For details, please refer to **07_capture_texture** in the [example-cases](https://github.com/cocos-creator/example-cases/tree/master/assets/cases/07_capture_texture), which shows how to take a screenshot and save on three different platforms.

 ### When it touches a third-party Android-brought WebView, the engine has an error.

 Locate the call `cc.view.enableAutoFullScreen` in `main.js` and change the incoming parameters to `false`.